 Once you contribute enough money to qualify for the company match, you should talk to your financial professional and tax professional to determine whether it makes sense to maximize your contributions to a 401(k) vs. an IRA.
 Some things to consider include:

-To learn more about saving for retirement with an IRA, please talk to your financial professional and tax professional.
+To learn more about IRAs, please talk to your financial professional and tax professional.

 Important Risks: Investing involves risk, including the possible loss of principal.